 MYSQL_DB- the database to use once connected

-While using env vars to set connection settings is generally ok for development, it is HIGHLY DISCOURAGED when running applications in production.
+While using env vars to set connection settings is generally accepted for development, it’s highly discouraged when running applications in production.
 Diogo Monica, a former lead of security at Docker, wrote a fantastic blog post explaining why.

 A more secure mechanism is to use the secret support provided by your container orchestration framework.
 In most cases, these secrets are mounted as files in the running container.
 You’ll see many apps (including the MySQL image and the todo app) also support env vars with a

 _FILEsuffix to point to a file containing the variable.